cdk-entest/nvim-lua-base/readme.md

 - remove treesister and nvim-tree with neovim 8.0
 - replace sumneko_lua by lua_ls with neovim 8.0
 - LspInstall tailwinss or other langugae servers or npm install
-- checkheath to see overall health of things
+- checkheath to see which install has error
 - PackerStatus to see status of plugins
 - LSPInfor error edit ~/.local/share/.../packer/.../lspinfo.lua
 - comment nvim_set_option_value to fix LSPInfor error